 @MdPublicSchools!WHO SHOULD ATTENDAnyone involved in education data, research, or data/research-driven decision making—from pre-K through postsecondary—will find sessions to enhance their skills and knowledge.
-This includes:Research: - Local school system research and evaluation
+This includes:Research: - Local education agencies research and evaluation

 coordinators - Researchers from institutions of higher education - Researchers from non-profits and think-tanksPractice: - Accountability coordinators - Career and technical education specialists - Curriculum specialists - Special education specialists - Assessment specialists - Local education agency data specialists - Communications and/or parent engagement